Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Experiments

 Figure \ref{fig:risk_comparison1} shows the results for when the underlying linear model has sparsity $s=5$, and $\mathrm{SNR}=0.4$.
 The figure displays the average risk estimate from each method, CB and BY, as well as standard errors of these risk estimates.
 Each panel (a)--(d) corresponds to one of the four functions $g$ described above.
 In each panel, the black horizontal line represents $\Risk(g)$, and the black dots represent $\Risk_\alpha(g)$ (which are themselves estimated via Monte Carlo).
-We can see that, for each function $g$, the CB method is unbiased for $\Risk_\alpha(g)$, as expected.
+We can see that for each function $g$, the CB method is unbiased for $\Risk_\alpha(g)$, as expected.
 Meanwhile, we see that the bias of the BY method varies quite a lot with $g$, having zero, positive, or negative bias, depending on the situation.
-In panel (a), where $g$ is a linear smoother (ridge), the average BY estimate matches $\Risk(g)$, regardless of $\alpha$, as expected.
-In (b), where $g$ is nonlinear but is still weakly differentiable (lasso), it overestimates $\Risk_\alpha(g)$, and thus also $\Risk(g)$, dramatically so at the larger values of $\alpha$.
-In panel (c), where $g$ is both nonlinear and nonsmooth (forward stepwise), it underestimates $\Risk_\alpha(g)$, and yet it overestimates $\Risk(g)$, for larger $\alpha$; and in (d), where $g$ is again nonlinear and nonsmooth (lasso tuned by cross-validation), it underestimates both $\Risk_\alpha(g)$ and $\Risk(g)$ for larger $\alpha$.
+In panel (a), where $g$ is a linear smoother (ridge), the average BY estimate matches $\Risk(g)$, for any $\alpha$, as expected.
+In (b), where $g$ is nonlinear but weakly differentiable (lasso), it overestimates $\Risk_\alpha(g)$ and thus also $\Risk(g)$, more so at the larger values of $\alpha$.
+In panel (c), where $g$ is both nonlinear and nonsmooth (forward stepwise), BY underestimates $\Risk_\alpha(g)$ but also overestimates $\Risk(g)$, for larger $\alpha$; and in (d), where $g$ is again nonlinear and nonsmooth (lasso tuned by cross-validation), it underestimates both $\Risk_\alpha(g)$ and $\Risk(g)$ for larger $\alpha$.
 In summary, there is no single consistent behavior for the bias of $\BY_\alpha(g)$ across all scenarios.
+(Certainly, the rule-of-thumb advocated by \citet{ye1998measuring} of simply taking $\alpha = 0.6$ does deliver consistently favorable performance throughout.)

-While for small $\alpha$, the average BY estimate appears to be empirically close to $\Risk(g)$ in all situations (as does the average CB estimate), we reiterate that there is no guarantee this will be true in general for nonsmooth $g$ (as in panels (c) and (d)).
+Overall, for small $\alpha$, the average BY estimate appears to be empirically close to $\Risk(g)$ in all situations (as does the average CB estimate), but we reiterate that there is no guarantee this will be true in general for nonsmooth $g$ (as in panels (c) and (d)).
 However, the average CB estimate will always be close to $\Risk_\alpha(g)$, which will be in turn close to $\Risk(g)$ for small $\alpha$, no matter the smoothness of $g$ (Propositions \ref{prop:risk_alpha_smoothness} and \ref{prop:cb_bias}).

 In the previous figure, the variability of the BY and CB estimates (reflected in the standard error bars) appears roughly similar throughout.
 In Figure \ref{fig:risk_comparison2}, we demonstrate that this need not be the case in general.
 By increasing the true sparsity level to $s=200$ (the true linear model is dense) and the signal-to-noise ratio to $\mathrm{SNR}=2$, we see that the BY estimates appear much more volatile than those from CB, when we take $g$ to be the lasso tuned by cross-validation.
 This holds across all values of $\alpha$.
 In Appendix \ref{app:additional_experiments}, we show that the larger variance of BY in this setting is due to its irreducible variance, and in particular, just one part of its irreducible variance: comparing \eqref{eq:cb_ivar} and \eqref{eq:by_ivar}, we see that the only difference between the two is the first term (inside the variance).
 In CB, this is the conditional expectation of the noise-added training error, and in BY, it is the training error itself.
 When $g$ is unstable, as in the current setting (the use of cross-validation for tuning induces instability into the ultimate prediction function), the latter can be much more variable.